LucasAlvesM/tesla-ui-clone-grupo8/README.md

 # Tesla Ui Clone

-- Clone da interface da tesla desenvolvida em React, através de um tutorial no Youtube pela RocketSeat -
+- Clone of the tesla interface developed in React, through a tutorial on Youtube by RocketSeat -

-## Integrantes do Grupo 8
+## Group 8 Members
 - Lucas Alves Moreira
 - Lucas Galdino
 - Mauricio Alves Moreira